AdaGold/scrabble/README.md

 # Scrabble

+Our project manager just informed us of our next large project: we need to make the foundation code for a game of Scrabble.

-Use __Test Driven Development (TDD)__ to create a collection of Ruby classes that would provide the foundation for creating a scrabble game.  **In this project we will NOT create a full Scrabble game.**
+Use __Test Driven Development (TDD)__ to create a collection of Ruby classes that would provide the foundation for creating a Scrabble game.  **In this project we will NOT create a full Scrabble game.** Another team of developers will create the program that runs a Scrabble game and finish the game logic.

 ### Learning Goals
 - Use __Test Driven Development (TDD)__ to write tests and code in parallel
 - Create class and instance methods according to requirements
-- Utilize Single Responsibility Principle to reduce code dependencies
+- Utilize [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) to reduce code dependencies
 - Utilize composition between classes, where appropriate

 ## Getting Started